hartkopp/zerofeed/README.md

 Set the power limit for the solar panels to `SMPWR` + `SOLPWR`.
 As `SMPWR` is negative the calculated limit is less than the current solar power output `SOLPWR` and should lead to a `SMPWR` value greater then zero.<br />
-As the inverter might be conservative and cautious with the limit the `ABSLIMITOFFSET` value was introduced to increase the calculated limit.
+As the inverter might be conservative and too cautious with the limit the `ABSLIMITOFFSET` value was introduced to increase the calculated limit.
 The `ABSLIMITOFFSET` probably needs to be adjusted in your setup.